(Buy it HERE.)

 He’s also in the closet.
 It’s the early 90s, and Black American culture is abuzz with tales of the “down-low”– a descriptive term for Black men who date and marry women but have affairs with other men.
 Raymond struggles to accept himself and be accepted by others in a hostile world–and manages to fall in love a couple of times along the way.

 (Side note: Do y’all remember when Oprah did a show about this every other week?)

-Still–this, and the series of books it began, were truly groundbreaking.
+Still, Invisible Life and the series of books it began were truly groundbreaking.
 The story of successful gay black men and their inner lives isn’t told often now and was virtually taboo then, especially when told by a Black gay author to the larger Black community.
 Harris really opened my teenage eyes and dispelled the stereotypes of gay men that I had learned (while implanting entirely new ones, lol)

 3 stars and a Pride flag wave to Invisible Life.

 (Happy Pride and thanks for reading, beautiful people.
 This blog contains affiliate links leading to Bookshop, and if you click and purchase anything from those links, I will earn a commission.
 Peace!)